How to use Holidays to Improve in HPAT

-With the HPAT exam fast approaching in February, students often use the holidays as an opportunity to start practicing full length exams under timed conditions.
-Enormous amounts of mental energy, determination and positivity is required to sit a 2 1/2 hour HPAT exam, 3 1/2 hours if you need to do the written English component, which is why holidays are one of the best times to practice, rather than attempting one at the end a long school day.
-At the same time, don’t finish all available exams during the holidays – pace yourself and do them at regular intervals until the HPAT exam date.
+With the HPAT exam approaching in February, students often use the holidays as an opportunity to start practicing full length HPAT exams under timed conditions.
+Enormous amounts of mental energy, determination and positivity is required to sit a 2 ½ hour HPAT exam, which is why holidays are one of the best times to practice (rather than attempting one at the end a long school day).
+At the same time, don’t finish all available HPAT exams during the holidays – pace yourself and complete them at regular intervals until the HPAT exam date.
+On the other hand, don’t ‘save’ them up either, as you may run out of time to complete them once school starts back.

-Additionally, start developing strategies for sitting the HPAT.
-Whether this be how you attempt non-verbal reasoning questions or how you analyse an understanding emotions text, this is a good time to attempt different techniques to find out what works best for you.
+Start developing strategies for HPAT.
+Whether this be how you attempt HPAT Non-Verbal Reasoning questions or how you analyse a HPAT Interpersonal Understanding text, this is a good time to attempt different HPAT techniques to find out what works best for you.
 If you start practicing techniques now, they will become second nature to you by the time the HPAT exam comes around, which will not only enhance your time management but also your accuracy and score.
+Techniques for each type of HPAT question are covered in detail in MedEntry HPAT courses.

-Try to develop a “HPAT Timetable”.
-This will allow you to prioritise your weak areas, have practice exam sessions at regular intervals and address clear targets you wish to meet by certain dates.
-As a result, your study plan will be organised and structured, helping you visualise your progress and truly see the positive results of working hard.
+Try to develop a “HPAT Timetable” with reasonable goals over the coming weeks, rather than a cram session a day or two before returning to school.
+This will allow you to prioritise your weak areas, complete HPAT practice exams at regular intervals and address clear targets you wish to meet by certain dates.
+As a result, your HPAT study plan will be organised and structured, helping you visualise your progress and truly see the positive results of working hard.
+You can use the MedEntry interactive study planner to plan out your HPAT preparation.

 The holidays are meant for and should be used for relaxing.
-Use the time to catch up with friends, attend parties and binge-watch Netflix shows, but don’t drown in the pleasures of leisure and lose sight of your end goal.
-That being said, studying every day will just make you burnout and even more stressed when school begins.
+Use the time to catch up with friends, attend parties and binge-watch TV series, but don’t drown in the pleasures of leisure and lose sight of your end goal.
+That being said, studying every day will just make you burn out and feel even more stressed when school begins.
 Keep yourself balanced, work hard and enjoy the indulgences of the holidays.